zhang-mickey/algorithms/README.md

 # Definition of Efficiency
 An algorithm is efficient if it has a polynomial running time.
+## NP
+the set of all problems for which there exists an efficient `certifier`.

+# NP-Hardness and Reductions
+There are literally thousands of NP-complete problems:
+`Independent Set`,`Set Packing`,`Vertex Cover`,`Set Cover`,`Hamiltonian Cycle`,``
+## Polynomial-Time Reductions
+`Problem X is at least as hard as problem Y`, which means if we are capable of solving X, then we could also solve Y.
+`IF X can be solved in polynomial time,then Y can be solved in polynomial time` `IF Y cannot be solved in polynomial time,then X cannot be solved in polynomial time`
+##

 ## Polynomial running time
 <img width="916" alt="image" src="https://github.com/zhang-mickey/algorithms/assets/145342600/b1141aa5-d5e9-44af-bf98-5fd743407084">